AltheaBiancaGGonzales/Lab-Homework-6-OOP/README.md

 # Lab-Homework-6-OOP

-mprove the following codes to implement SOLID principles in OOP.
+Improve the following codes to implement SOLID principles in OOP.

 public interface Order {